FFCtest2: 44116

 • They outspend Boomers in wellness and lifestyle categories.

 “Millennials and Gen Z expect you to meet them where they are and care about what they want,” Todd Dziedzic, Head of Data Science at PGM Solutions, states.
-“In 2026, use data to understand these generations and what matters to them to reach them effectively.”
+“In 2026, success will come from using data to understand what matters to these generations and how these factors influence their shopping behaviors.”

 Minorstones are the new milestones